JiguangLi/Blaze_Function/README.md

 The AFS and the ALSFS algorithms can be used to flatten the spectrum continuum, an important data analysis step in spectroscopic analysis.
 The <a href="https://github.com/xinxuyale/AFS"> original code </a> was implemented in R, and the algorithms implemented here are the AFS and the ALSFS algorithms in Python.

 ## Prerequisites:
-The following Python packages are required to run the AFS and the ALSFS algorithms:
+The following Python packages are required in order to run the AFS and the ALSFS algorithms:
 <br><a href="https://pandas.pydata.org/"> Pandas </a> : used for data analysis
 <br><a href="https://www.numpy.org/"> Numpy </a> : used for scientific computing
 <br><a href="https://pypi.org/project/alphashape/"> alphashape </a>: used for calculation of the alphashape of a geometric object